Key takeaways

 1. Review last year's spending

-“Financial planning starts with a budget,” says LeAnn Erenberger, Wealth Management Advisor with U.S. Bancorp Investments.
+“Financial planning starts with a budget,” says LeAnn Erenberger, Wealth Management Advisor with U.S. Bancorp Advisors.
 “Knowing what it costs you to live per day, per month and per year can help you clearly see what you have left to put toward your other goals.”

 • Track your expenses to understand where your money is going, then create and stick to a realistic budget that covers essential spending, discretionary spending and saving.